-Blue Topaz: Blue Topaz is normally colorless in its natural state, but produces a dramatic vivid deep sky-blue hue when heat-treated.
+Blue Topaz: Blue Topaz is normally colourless in its natural state but produces a dramatic vivid deep sky-blue hue when heat-treated.

 Smokey Quartz: Smokey Quartz comes from the mineral Quartz; it ranges from grey, brown or black in colour.
 Quartz is by far the most versatile of any of the gem families.
 Relatively inexpensive that offers a wide range of pleasing colours, brown gemstones look sophisticated and are gaining in popularity.

 Mother of Pearl: Mother of pearl is an organic gem, created from a living organism, rather than a mineral, Formed in pearl oysters, freshwater pearl mussels and abalone shells.
 Mother of pearl exhibits a beautiful iridescent shimmer and comes in various colours.

 Spinel: A synthetic Spinel looks virtually identical to a natural Spinel and has the same chemical composition and structure; it is an excellent choice because it can mimic the look of many different natural gems.
 A large stone in Spinel can create a better impression than a Cubic Zirconia in some larger single stone rings.